-Until visiting the Maldives, I never thought I’ll be fall in love with the pristine turquoise water.
+Until visiting the Maldives, I never thought I’d be fall in love with the pristine turquoise water.
 The crystal blue water is the main attraction of the Maldives Island.
-Whether you stay in a luxurious water resort or in a budget hotel you’ll be not very far away from the fascinating turquoise water.
+Whether you stay in a luxurious water resort or a budget hotel, you’ll be not very far away from the fascinating turquoise water.

 I just loved my time in the Sandbank while playing with the warm crystal water.
 It takes less than one hour by boat from the Hulhumale Ferry Terminal to reach this small fun paradise in the Maldives.
 It’s like a tiny private island which surrounded by turquoise waters.
 Travelers here enjoy swimming, sunbathing, and photo shooting.
 Watch the following video to enjoy the ultimate fun in the Sandbank.

 Do you love adventure?
 Then scuba diving is the must-do water sport for you in the Maldives.
 In fact, who will not love to dive in turquoise waters with Manta Rays, Whale Sharks, and Sea Turtles?
 Beautiful coral reefs, giant snappers, colorful many fishes also attract divers to dive in the Maldives.
 Banana Reef in the North Male Atoll is one of the popular diving sites.
 Addu Atoll is also worth to visit for diving.
 Many resorts and hotels in the South Alif Atoll and Gaafu Alif Atoll arrange diving tours for the tourist as well.

 Scuba Diving With Corals and Turtle [Photo Credit: Accor Hotels Group]

 Read More: Best Dive Sites in the Maldives